 Parents should not change their child’s treatment without talking to their doctor.

-The most common side-effects of inhaled corticosteroid medicines are hoarseness of the voice and fungal throat infections.
-The risk can be reduced by taking the medicine using a spacer (a specially designed plastic container that attaches to the puffer), and by rinsing the mouth with water after using the puffer.
+Preventers that contain inhaled corticosteroid medicines can cause hoarseness of the voice and thrush (a type of throat infection).
+The risk can be reduced by attaching a spacer to the puffer when taking the medicine, and by rinsing the mouth with water after using the medicine.

 Each person’s asthma medicines may be adjusted up and down if necessary to achieve the best possible control of symptoms and avoid flare-ups.
 The aim is to use the lowest doses that control symptoms.